Michael Lang, Woodstock festival co-creator, dies at 77

 A spokesperson for Lang's family says the 77-year-old had been battling non-Hodgkin lymphoma and passed away Saturday in a New York City hospital.

-Along with partners, Lang put together the festival billed as “three days of peace and music” that drew approximately 400,000 people to a farm northwest of New York City.
+Along with partners, Artie Kornfeld, John Roberts, and Joel Rosenman, Lang put together the festival billed as "three days of peace and music" that drew approximately 400,000 people to a farm northwest of New York City.

 The concert featured iconic performances from artists including Jimi Hendrix, Carlos Santana, The Who, and Jefferson Airplane.